United States presidential state car: Truman/Eisenhower Lincoln Cosmopolitans

 Legend has it that Harry S. Truman held a grudge against General Motors because they would not give him use of their cars during his run for the 1948 presidential election; and, so, in 1950 he chose Lincoln to make the presidential state car.
 The White House leased ten Lincoln Cosmopolitans.
 The cars were modified by coachbuilders Henney Motor Company and Hess and Eisenhardt to provide extra security features and extra headroom to accommodate the tall silk hats popular at the time, and were painted black.
 Nine of the automobiles had enclosed bodies, while the tenth was an armored convertible especially for President Truman.
 The tenth Cosmopolitan was 20 ft long, 6.5 ft wide, and weighed 6500 lbs, 1700 lbs heavier than a stock Cosmopolitan.
-All ten cars were outfitted with 152 hp V8 engines "with heavy-duty Hydra-Matic transmissions."
+All ten cars were outfitted with 152 hp V8 engines "with heavy-duty automatic transmissions."
 In 1954, President Dwight D. Eisenhower had the Cosmopolitan convertible fitted with a Plexiglas roof that became known as the "Bubble-top"; it remained in presidential service until 1965, and had approximately 105942 mi on the odometer as of May 2008.